World food speciality stores

 Épicerie Fine Transilvania - 110 Route d'Arlon, Mamer

 More Romanian specialities including Mici for your BBQ, Vareniki and Pelmeni dumplings, and Zacuscă - a homemade speciality made from roasted aubergines and gogosari Romanian red pepper.
 This shop also sells Bucuria, a popular Moldovian brand of sweets that includes Russian favourites such as Zefyr, plus a host of spirits and wines from Romania including Țuică.
 The shop stocks vegan brands and is open on Sunday mornings.
-You can read an interview with the owners here.

 You'll find more Romanian specialities including hot pies, fancy cakes, cheeses, honey and bio products at Epicerie Fine Dracula at 20 rue de Bonnevoie.
+You can also get a number of Balkan specialities at the Balkan Shop, 50 Rue du Fort Neipperg in the Gare quarter, which also stocks Liutenitsa, a white Bulgarian cheese made from cow's milk.

 Au Gourmet Grec – 87 Rue de Bonnevoie